Ajfriel86/PilateParadise/README.md

 ## About

-The goal of delivering this site is to fulfill an end-user's needs when searching for a Pilates studio in their area.
+The goal of delivering this site is to fulfill an end user's needs when searching for a Pilates studio in their area.
 The site comprises of information regarding various classes and when they are on, as well as teacher information who guides the classes.

 ---

 ## User stories:
-1. As a site user, I would like the site in English
+1. As a site user, I would like the site in English, so it is understandable to me

-1. As a site user, I would like to improve my well-being.
+1. As a site user, I would like to improve my well-being & fitness, so I feel better about myself

-1. As a site user, I would like I am open-minded and willing to try new things.
+1. As a site user, I am open-minded and willing to try new things, to help with my emotional health

-1. As a site user, I am interested in the field of yoga and meditation.
+1. As a site user, I am interested in the field of Pilates and meditation, to help prevent or ease an injury

-1. As a site user, I have disposable income which I can invest in myself and my wellbeing.
+1. As a site user, I have disposable income, which I can invest in myself and my well-being.

-1. As a site user, I would like the information to be clear so I have a better understanding of what the company does
+1. As a site user, I would like the information to be clear, so I have a better understanding of what the company does

-1. As a site user, I would like to know the class schedule so I know what is days/times certain things are on
+1. As a site user, I would like to know the class schedule, so I know what is days/times certain things are on

-1. As a site user, I would like to be able to contact the company owner to enquire about classes
+1. As a site user, I would like to be able to contact the company owner, to enquire about classes

-1. As a site user, I would like to know where the company is so I know where to go for the classes
+1. As a site user, I would like to know where the company is, so I know where to go for the classes

-1. As a site user, I would like to know about the company owner/teachers so I know their level of experience and expertise
+1. As a site user, I would like to know about the company owner/teachers, so I know their level of experience and expertise

-1. As a site user, I would like to know what services are available so I know what is on offer
+1. As a site user, I would like to know what services are available, so I know what is on offer

 ### Site-OWner: